stevencombs/retrocombs.github.io/supporters.md

 3. Click the **♡THANKS** button underneath one of my videos.
 4. Click the **SUPER CHAT** option during a livestream.
 5. Send me a [PayPal donation](paypal.me/stevencombs).
 6. Send me a piece of retro or retro-related tech.
-Send me an email to discuss where to send.
+[Send me an email](mailto:retrocombs@icloud.com) to discuss where to send.

-No matter which option you choose, your name will appear on this page.
+Depending on your level of support, your name may appear on this page!

 Your support, along with my use of Google Adsense and Amazon Affiliate links, allows me to provide more gadget and retro-computing content.